mchlstr/Tor-creation-of-WiFi-hotspot-for-anonymous-web/README.md

 Repository contains configuration files, semestral work and PowerPoint presentation of final work.
 Paper and presentation were co-authored with Martin Vlčák and Matúš Rusňák.

+Semestral work and presenation are in Slovak language.

 ## Features
 * Configured hotspot starts automatically on boot
 * Default `SSID` name `HouseOfThor` and `wpa_passphrase` of `LetMeBrowse1234` should be changed in `hostapd.conf` file during setup.